-The following is information regarding the requirements for importing vehicles belonging to certain immigrants and returning New Zealanders that do not meet frontal impact or emissions standards.
+The following is information regarding the requirements for importing vehicles belonging to certain immigrants and returning New Zealanders that do not meet one or more of the following:

-The process allowing people moving (or moving back) to New Zealand to bring in and register a vehicle that they owned prior to the move is subject to a number of specific conditions.
-Vehicles that meet these conditions can then be registered without complying with approved frontal impact or exhaust emissions standards, electronic stability control or advanced brake system requirements.
+The process allowing certain people moving (or moving back) to New Zealand to bring in and register a vehicle that they owned prior to the move is subject to a number of specific conditions.
+Vehicles that meet these conditions can then be registered without complying with approved frontal impact, exhaust emissions standards, electronic stability control or advanced brake system requirements.

 The Land Transport Rule: Fuel Consumption Information 2008 (the Fuel Consumption Information Rule) sets out requirements for the provision of fuel consumption information for light motor vehicles that enter the New Zealand fleet and are manufactured on or after 1 January 2000.
 The Fuel Consumption Information Rule does not apply to immigrants’ vehicles.
 This means fuel consumption information does not have to be provided when the vehicle is first registered for use in New Zealand.